maxinne-dev/node-dependency-tree/README.md

 * Assumes a global install: `npm install -g dependency-tree`

 ```
-dependency-tree --directory=path/to/all/supported/files [--list-form] [-c path/to/require/config] [-w path/to/webpack/config] filename
+dependency-tree --directory=path/to/all/supported/files [--list-form] [--ignore-node-modules] [-c path/to/require/config] [-w path/to/webpack/config] filename
 ```

 Prints the dependency tree of the given filename as stringified json (by default).